chinmaypapnai/AWS_UCW/README.md

 **Key Contributions**:
 - **End-to-End Pipeline**: Built a serverless architecture for data ingestion, cleaning, analysis, and visualization.
 - **Cost Transparency**: Provided a breakdown of AWS operational costs for public sector budgeting.
-- **Data Democracy**: Designed dashboards and alarms to empower data team for monitoring.
+- **Data Governance**: Designed dashboards and alarms to empower data team for monitoring.

 ---